dbaldridge-lab/htcf/bashrc-howto.md

 You are welcome to use any shell of your choice, however setup and troubleshooting of custom configurations are left up to the user.

+## example .bashrc (take what you find useful and leave the rest, or copy all)